- OBHG news

 Our founder, Dr. Chris Swain, created the original comprehensive OB/GYN hospitalist model to ensure that every pregnant woman who presented to the hospital would be seen by an experienced obstetrician.

 Our hospitalists are on hand 24-7 to triage patients, support nurses and residents, and handle any obstetrical emergency that comes through the door.

 While our clinicians are often able to rediscover joy in their personal lives, they are also able to lighten the load for local private practice physicians, who decide on a case-by-case basis how they wish to utilize hospitalist services.

 4) You’ll enjoy a large and diverse network of support

 OBHG offers an array of physician resources – for continuing education, clinical and social discussions, and peer-to-peer networking.

-Our custom community site, OB Exchange, is accessible only to our clinicians.
+Our custom community site, Ob Exchange, is accessible only to our clinicians.
 Blog posts about what fellow hospitalists are up to, new perks, an active forum, handy administrative information and more - all included in one convenient online space.

-More than 600 highly skilled OB/GYNs have already chosen OBHG as their employer, and we are adding new programs and positions all the time!
+700 exceptionally skilled OB/GYNs have already chosen OBHG as their employer, and we are adding new programs and positions all the time!
 You can get to know some our hospitalists by perusing the personal stories they've shared.

-Our friendly clinical recruiters are always interested in talking with experienced OB/GYNs and certified nurse-midwives about what the OBHG team has to offer.
+Our clinical recruiters are always interested in talking with experienced OB/GYNs and certified nurse-midwives about what the OBHG team has to offer.
 We encourage you to contact your recruiter today!